 Ethnic Young Adult Interns

-The Ethnic Young Adult Internship (EYA) program is for young justice seekers willing to unpack their faith and identity while working with an organization engaged in addressing social injustices.
-Interns are placed with advocacy, public policy, nonprofit and grassroots organizations where they work four days a week.
+The Ethnic Young Adult (EYA) program is for young justice seekers willing to unpack their faith and identity and develop a deeper understanding of justice.
+Interns gain professional experience by serving with a placement organization (network partner of Church and Society) to address social injustices.
+These partner organizations do advocacy, public policy, nonprofit and grassroots organizing.
+EYAs work with their placement organization four days a week.

 - Be a member of The United Methodist Church,